Jr. Beekeeping Academy will be held on June 22nd 2019 from 10 AM to 1 PM.

-Youth (9-13) will spend their day in a fun and educational immersion into the fascinating world of bees learning about anatomy, biology, sociology, and their vital role in our food system as well as a hands-on introduction to beekeeping including tools, bee products and a visit inside of a hive (all protective gear is provided).
+Youth (9-13) will spend approximately 3 hours in a fun and educational immersion into the fascinating world of bees learning about anatomy, biology, sociology, and their vital role in our food system as well as a hands-on introduction to beekeeping including tools, bee products and a visit inside of a hive (all protective gear is provided).

-Due to the hands-on nature of this class, participation is limited to the first 12 registrants.
+Due to the hands-on nature of this class, and cost (and size) of protective gear, participation is limited to the first 15 registrants.

-Children should bring their lunch (peanut free), and plenty to drink.
-(We will have extra water.)
+Children should bring a packed lunch and plenty to drink (We will have extra water).
 All attendees must sign a standard Release/Waiver form.